 You may want to try out each of these editing styles to determine what area you’d like to focus on (or if you’d like to focus on multiple areas).
+They each require different skillsets and approaches.
 Taking courses or reading books on the topic can be a great place to start.

 Many editors have degrees in English, communications, or journalism.
-There are no requirements to becoming an editor, but these can be helpful to lay a foundation for reading, writing, and communication.
+There are no official requirements to become an editor, but these can be helpful to lay a foundation for reading, writing, and communication.

-- Simon Fraser University, Vancouver, BC: They offer an editing certificate and individual courses, available to take online.
-Most individual courses are around $500 CAD ($400 USD).
+- Simon Fraser University, Vancouver, BC, Canada: They offer an editing certificate that requires 10 courses plus electives, available to take online.
+Most individual courses are around $500 CAD.

-- Ryerson University, Toronto, ON: They offer a certificate in Publishing and individual courses on editing, available to take online.
+- Toronto Metropolitan University, Toronto, ON, Canada: They offer a certificate in Publishing that requires you to take eight courses, available to take online.
 I went through this program about ten years ago and found the instructors knowledgeable and the content very useful.
-Individual courses are $880 CAD ($700 USD).
+Individual courses are $880 CAD.

 - Editorial Freelancers Association, New York, NY: They offer various online courses and webinars (and they look like they fill up fast, so register promptly!).
 Prices per course vary from $59 to $350 USD.

 - The American Copy Editors Society, Carpentersville, IL: They offer webcasts on various editorial topics, free for ACES members and $30 USD for nonmembers.